lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 element or a number of elements relative to the Solar value.
 Underlying this are the values of the Solar abundances themselves.
 It is possible to change the Solar abundance table in SOXS via the optional ``abund_table`` argument to :class:`~soxs.spectra.ApecGenerator`.
+By default, SOXS uses the abundance table set in the :ref:`config`, which are the
-By default, SOXS assumes the `Anders & Grevesse 1989 <http://adsabs.harvard.edu/abs/1989GeCoA..53..197A>`_ abundances corresponding to a setting of ``"angr"`` for this parameter, but it is possible to use other tables of solar abundances.
+`Anders & Grevesse 1989 <http://adsabs.harvard.edu/abs/1989GeCoA..53..197A>`_
+abundances.
+This corresponds to a setting of ``"angr"`` for this parameter, but it is possible to use other tables of solar abundances.
 The other tables included with SOXS are: